 In this new digital and technological era of the music industry, it is important to stay up to date with emerging technologies and to realize which of these could become innovations within the music industry.

 This is why ECSA, in 2022, has created a Technology and Artificial Intelligence (Tech and AI) Working Group.
 The Working Group aims at identifying new and relevant technologies and online services which have or will have an impact on musical diversity and the remuneration of music authors.

 Members of the Working Group on Tech and AI

-- Arriën Molema - Dutch songwriter and musician
+- Arriën Molema, Songwriter and musician (The Netherlands)

 The Working Group held its first meeting in April 2022 and put forward a few topics in which members believe there is a need for change, among which: Metadata and Royalty collection, Non-fungible tokens (NFTs) and Music, and Artificial Intelligence (AI).

 Metadata and Royalty Collection

 The metadata issues are at the core of every composer not getting paid what they are owed.
 In fact, ECSA has been supporting a new pledge movement called Credits Due along with many other large players of the music industry such as BMG, PRS, Spotify, CIAM and more.
 This is an initiative which aims at bringing the music industry together to ensure that complete and accurate song metadata is attached to all recordings at the point of creation.
 The Tech and AI Working Group will be closely working together with the Music Streaming Working Group on this issue.